Myth: Babies Can Sleep Through the Night if You Start Early

 Some babies develop into consistent sleepers who need less help very early into infancy, and some continue to wake up frequently but have parents who have the sleep temperament to mostly sleep right through it!
 Not everyone needs any sort of sleep intervention.
 But for those parents who do feel stressed by a lack of sleep, common challenges include having only one way your child must fall asleep, or on the other hand, having a long list of things you must do to help your child get to sleep.
 Try to vary these things early on to prevent really strong sleep associations that require a lot of your help at night for every wake-up.

-Breastfeeding parents likely wind up with the nursing-to-sleep oral sleep association as a main cause of frequent night waking only because it is a remnant of our excellent facilitation of breastfeeding and because it helped us all get back to sleep most quickly!
+Breastfeeding / chestfeeding parents likely wind up with the nursing-to-sleep oral sleep association as a main cause of frequent night waking only because it is a remnant of our excellent facilitation of nursing and because it helped us all get back to sleep most quickly!
 (Bottle-feeding families also fall into this pattern – yes you have to make a bottle but once those calories are in, the baby is down for the count!)
 If you have prioritized feeding at night over uninterrupted sleep and 6 months or more have passed, you needn’t worry!

 Children are fast learners and all are able to truly self-soothe given a calm, secure and nurturing environment, and a bit of time and space.
 I have helped over 600 parents and children find these middle-ground compromises, no matter if they started at 6 months or 9 months or 24 months.
 The parent has to be ready to make changes and plenty of parents choose to wait it out until the 2-year-old holy grail of more solid sleep.